 Carlo Condello, PhD

-Carlo Condello received his PhD in neuroscience in 2011 from Northwestern University (Chicago, IL).
-His graduate work focused on understanding the kinetics and toxicity of β-amyloid deposition and the role of microglia in Alzheimer's disease (AD).
+Dr. Carlo Condello is an Associate Professor in the UCSF Department of Neurology and the Institute for Neurodegenerative Diseases (IND).
+He received his bachelor’s degree in biology from St. Mary’s University in San Antonio, TX, and his PhD from Northwestern University (Chicago, IL) where he used novel optical imaging approaches and animal models to study the kinetics and toxicity of β-amyloid deposition and the role of microglia in Alzheimer's disease (AD) with Dr. Jaime Grutzendler.
 Following graduation, the lab moved to Yale University, where Dr. Condello completed a project related to his thesis as a postdoctoral fellow.